-Your directors have pleasure in presenting their Seventy Third Annual Report on thebusiness and operations of the Company together with the Audited Statement of Accounts forthe year ended 31st March 2016.
+Your directors have pleasure in presenting their Seventy Fourth Annual Report on thebusiness and operations of the Company together with the Audited Statement of Accounts forthe year ended 31st March 2017.

 1. Financial Results

 |Sr. No. ||Particulars ||2016-17 ||2014-16 ||2016-17 ||2014-16 |

 | || ||(12 months) ||(18 months) ||(12 months) ||(18 months) |

 |A ||Continuing Operations || || || || |

 |a ||Net Sales / Income from Other Operations ||8939 ||13321 ||14367 ||19994 |

 |b ||Operating Expenditure ||7955 ||11932 ||12554 ||17821 |